 Why we picked the Chrysler Pacifica:

-Every automaker seems to be dialing up the effort when it comes to minivan styling, but Chrysler’s designers created the most handsome minivan of all.
-While other brands have added elaborate styling features in an apparent attempt to combat the minivan’s reputation for boringness, the sleeker-looking Pacifica is simply a pleasing design.
+Every automaker seems to be dialing up the effort when it comes to minivan styling, but Chrysler’s designers created the most handsome model in the segment.
+While other brands have added elaborate styling features in an apparent attempt to combat the minivan’s reputation for sedative-like boringness, the sleeker-looking Pacifica is simply a pleasing design.

 On the inside, the Pacifica’s cabin has a high-quality feel.
 Particularly on higher trim levels, the quality of the materials is a cut above most mainstream vehicles.
-The upscale atmosphere of the interior is matched by the refinement of the ride, a benefit of the all-new platform Chrysler developed for the Pacifica.
+The upscale atmosphere of the interior is matched by a refined ride, which is a benefit of the new platform Chrysler developed specifically for the Pacifica.

 On top of those fundamentals, the Pacifica offers clever features like the Stow N’ Go folding seat system, which allows the seats to disappear flat into the floor and create a cavernous cargo space.
-You can even get a built-in vacuum cleaner, and beginning with 2018 models, an AT&T 4G LTE connection that provides WiFi for up to eight devices.
+You can even get a built-in vacuum cleaner, and an AT&T 4G LTE connection that provides Wi-Fi for up to eight devices.

 The Pacifica is also the only minivan available with an electrified powertrain.
 The Pacifica Hybrid adds an electric motor, along with a floor-mounted lithium-ion battery pack.
 Fully charged, it can cruise for up to 33 miles on electric power alone.
-The 3.6-liter V6 in non-hybrid models also offers a healthy 287 horsepower.
+The 3.6-liter V6 in non-hybrid models also offers a healthy 287 horsepower, so the Pacifica is quicker than its proportions suggest.

 Why should you buy this: It’s the only minivan with available all-wheel drive.